Ashixi/boardly_opensource/README.md

 This project is licensed under the **GNU GPL v3 License** — keeping open source open.

 ---
-*Built with ❤️ in Prague for the global student developer community.*
+*Built with ❤️ in Prague for the global developer community.*